eProsima/vulcanexus/docs/rst/use_cases/rosbot2r/simulation.rst

 Prerequisites
 -------------

-This tutorial covers the first steps of setting up a ROSbot2R simulation in Webots.
+This tutorial covers the first steps of setting up a ROSbot 2R simulation in Webots.
 For this task, we will use the Docker Compose from the repository mentioned above.
 Therefore, it is necessary to have Docker and Docker Compose installed.
 If you do not have them installed, please follow `Install Docker on Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_ and `Getting Docker Compose <https://docs.docker.com/compose/install/>`_.